| Drowsy

 socialist countries right and left, embraced surrealism as

+an official style.
 They did this in recognition of their allies, the celebrated

 surrealists of the Communist Party of France.
 So Ha Noi has